-An applique is one piece of fabric stitched onto another piece of fabric with a decorative stitch border.
-Basically, instead of using thread to create fill-stitches, you use a piece of fabric to fill and provide color to a design.
+An applique is one piece of fabric stitched onto another piece of fabric and encased with a decorative stitch border.
+Basically, instead of using thread to create fill stitches, you use a piece of fabric to fill and provide color to a design.

 I like to applique shirts, sweatshirts, towels, blankets, onesies, and even baseball caps, for example.
-I’ll refer to these items to be embroidered as base fabrics from hereon out.
+I’ll refer to these items to be embroidered as base fabrics from here on out.

-I like to use up my scrap fabric stash or dig through clothes and other household items I plan to repurpose to find fabric, too (read: where to get cheap fabric to repurpose to see some examples!)
-What’s most important is that your fabric is prewashed and you’ve picked a compatible needle and thread.
+I like to use up my scrap fabric stash or dig through clothes and other household items I plan to repurpose to find fabric, too.
+What’s most important is that your fabric is prewashed, and you’ve picked a compatible needle, thread, and embroidery base.

 Common Parts of An Applique Embroidery Design